Roanoke Colony: Voyage

 The fleet consisted of seven ships: The galleass Tiger (Grenville's flagship, with Fernandes as pilot), the flyboat Roebuck (captained by John Clarke), Red Lion (under the command of George Raymond), Elizabeth (captained by Thomas Cavendish), Dorothy (Raleigh's personal ship, perhaps captained by Arthur Barlowe) and two small pinnaces.

 On April 9, 1585, the fleet departed Plymouth, heading south through the Bay of Biscay.
 A severe storm off the coast of Portugal separated Tiger from the rest of the fleet and sank one of the pinnaces.
-Fortunately, Fernandes had advised a plan for such an occurrence, wherein the ships would meet up at Mosquetal, on the south coast of present-day Puerto Rico.
+Fortunately, Fernandes had a plan for such an occurrence, wherein the ships would meet up at Mosquetal, on the south coast of Puerto Rico.
 Proceeding alone, Tiger made good speed for the Caribbean, arriving at the rendezvous point on May 11, ahead of the other ships.

 While awaiting the fleet, Grenville established a base camp, where his crew could rest and defend themselves from Spanish forces.
-Lane's men used the opportunity to practice for building the fortifications that would be needed at the new colony.
+Lane's men used the opportunity as practice for building the fortifications that would be needed at the new colony.
 The crew also set about replacing the lost pinnace, forging nails and sawing local lumber to construct a new ship.
 Elizabeth arrived on May 19, shortly after the completion of the fort and pinnace.

 The remainder of the fleet never arrived at Mosquetal.
 At least one of the ships encountered difficulties near Jamaica and ran out of supplies, causing its captain to send twenty of his crew ashore.
-Eventually Roebuck, Red Lion and Dorothy continued to the Outer Banks, arriving by mid-June.
+Eventually Roebuck, Red Lion, and Dorothy continued to the Outer Banks, arriving by mid-June.
 Red Lion left about thirty men on Croatoan Island and departed for privateering in Newfoundland.
-In the meantime, Grenville established contact with local Spanish authorities in the hopes of obtaining fresh provisions.
+In the meantime, Grenville established contact with local Spanish authorities, in the hopes of obtaining fresh provisions.
 When the Spanish failed to deliver the promised supplies, Grenville suspected they would soon attack, so he and his ships abandoned the temporary fort.